isThatAFife/Musashi-Miyamoto/README.md

   First Time Visitor Goals

 - I want to quickly and clearly find out what the site is about.
+    - The introduction section is the first thing users see and gives a brief but clear overview of the purpose of the site.
 - I want to be able to navigate the site easily.
+    - The navbar is visible at the top of the page at all times, allowing users to access every section no matter where they are on the page.
 - I want to be able to learn as much as I can about the subject matter.
+    - The biography section follows the life of the subject from early age until death and includes all important recorded events throughout his life.
 - I want to be able to sign up for a newsletter in order to stay updated.
+    - There is a very simple form on the main page to allow users to sign up for the newsletter.

 ### Returning Visitor Goals

 - I want to refresh my knowledge of the subject matter.
+    - The navbar allows users to quickly access the specific information they are looking for, so return visitors will not have to search or scroll very far for the information they are looking for.
 - I want to use the website as research.
+    - All information is taken from reputable sources and a list of references can be found in the credits section of this document.

 ### Lighthouse